A royal wedding in Saint-Jean-au-Marché church

 In the past, this church was a wooden church, that Normans burnt and damaged few years later!
 It was located outside the city's surrounding walls, where markets and fairs took place.

 That's why it was called Saint-Jean-du-Marché, "Saint-John of the Market"!
 First, it was dedicated to Saint John the Evangelist, then after the fire of 1524, to Saint John the Baptist, when the church was the property of the abbey of Notre-Dame-des-Nonnains.

 By the way, did you know in the church, Henri V of England married Catherine of Valois, king of France Charles V's daughter in 1420?
-A wedding concluded with the famous treaty of Troyes, a treaty specifying that when king Charles VI the Mad will die, the king of England will be crowned king of France!
+A wedding concluded with the famous treaty of Troyes, a treaty specifying that when king Charles VI the Mad would die, the king of England would be crowned king of France!

 Henri left is crown and his brocade coat to the church, as a souvenir.
 They added a golden crown at the top of the bell-tower, which disappeared during the French Revolution...